pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 ## Prepare the project

-As I explained in [another tutorial][dam_versionning_tutorial], if you plan to use Git or SVN, the first thing you need to do is to enable some obscure settings for team collaboration.
+As Damien explained in [another tutorial][dam_versionning_tutorial], if you plan to use Git or SVN, the first thing you need to do is to enable some obscure settings for team collaboration.

-Instead of writing what I have already written before, just check the [tutorial][dam_versionning_tutorial] if you are interested. :)
+Instead of writing what he have already written before, just check the [tutorial][dam_versionning_tutorial] if you are interested. :)

 ## Unity layout and panels

 You now face a nice empty scene.
-Here is the layout I am using, but you should take some times to personalize the interface to your needs.
-I personally like to have the console next to the game view, but if you have a small screen you may use tabs instead of panels.
+Here is the layout we are using, but you should take some times to personalize the interface to your needs.
+I (Damien) personally like to have the console next to the game view, but if you have a small screen you may use tabs instead of panels.

 [ ![An empty project][unity_empty_project] ][unity_empty_project]